S1monG/clinlp/README.md

 # clinlp
-Command line natural language processor
+Command line natural language processor.

-Call with a pdf file and choose between a few options.
+Run with 'cargo run -- --file <FILENAME>' or 'cargo run -- --help' if you need help.

 Update this REAMME when close to done.